 EENI Global Business School

-Module “Foreign Trade and Business in Central Eurasia” (e-learning, 22 ECTS, Courses, Masters, Doctorate in International Business and Foreign Trade in English)
+Module “Foreign Trade and Business in Central Eurasia” (e-learning, 22 ECTS, Masters, Doctorate, International Business, English)

 Module Business in Central Eurasia